jolicode/docker-starter/README.md

 <summary>Read the cookbook</summary>

+Note: this cookbook documents the integration of webpack 5+.
+For older version of webpack, use previous version of the docker starter.

 If you want to use Webpack Encore in a Symfony project,

 1. Follow [instructions on symfony.com](https://symfony.com/doc/current/frontend/encore/installation.html#installing-encore-in-symfony-applications) to install webpack encore.